- Who We Are

-Allan Reed, USAID mission director for Bosnia-Herzegovina, has over 40 years of international relations and development experience.
+Allan Reed, former USAID mission director for Bosnia-Herzegovina, has over 40 years of international relations and development experience.
 Before arriving in Sarajevo, he served as the Agency's development counselor in Tokyo.
 He has also served as the mission director for Southern Sudan in Juba, and as director of the Sudan field office in Nairobi.
 Prior to that, Reed was mission director in Zambia, and he has served in Agency missions in Senegal, Sri Lanka, Russia, Guinea, Swaziland and Mauritania.

 Reed has spent over 32 years with USAID designing, implementing and managing development projects and initiatives in Africa, South Asia and Europe.
 Highlights of his career include the development of USAID's first multi-sectoral HIV/AIDS country strategy during his tenure as Zambia mission director (2000-2003), and developing the New Partnership Initiative in Sri Lanka, linking the private sector and NGOs (1995-1997).
 Reed

 received the 2008 Presidential Rank Meritorious Award for his work as mission director for Southern Sudan (2003-2008).He also served as a development officer in the Bureau for Africa, helping to expand the Sudan program to become the largest in Africa, including increased assistance from the Food for Peace program and an innovative Petroleum Initiative (1982-1986).